DAIOS-AI/mindscript/README.md

 This defines a variable named `greeting` containing a value `Hello, world!` of type `Str`.

 Everything is an expression.
-For instance, all of the following expression evaluate to `42`:
+For instance, all of the following expressions evaluate to `42`:

 ```